yahya-tamur/advent/README.md

 You can run `common.py` standalone to print the input for a given day or post a solution to a given day and part.
 Run `python common.py` to see the correct command line inputs.

+One functionality I use while developing an answer is that `get_problem` and `get_problem_lines` both take an optional 'file' input.
+So to test the solution on the simpler test cases often given by the website, you can make a 'input' file, copy the test case into it, then use `get_problem_lines(file="input")`.
+The `post.py` script will automatically replace this to get the actual input instead.